konifer44/WeatherKit-App-Storyboard/README.md

 </p>

 <h3>UIKit vs SwiftUI</h3>
+UIKit on the left.
+SwiftUI on the right.<br\>
-Due to expired access to WeatherKit UIKit version displays dummy data.
+Due to expired access to WeatherKit UIKit version displays dummy data.<br\>
-SwiftUI is also more polished
+SwiftUI version is also more polished.<br\>
 Check my SwiftUI version of this App :)! https://github.com/konifer44/WeatherKit-App-SwiftUI

   <p align="center">